Initial Release: November 1997

 Bonus Levels: TR2 was re-released for Windows and Macintosh as "Tomb Raider 2 Gold."
 It includes a five-level expansion pack titled "The Golden Mask."
 These bonus levels are also available as a free download.
 For more information, including a complete walkthrough, visit my Golden Mask page.

 Classic Tomb Raider Games on New Systems: This game was designed for Windows 98 but can be patched to run in newer versions of Windows.
 There are also a number of fan-made mods to enhance your gaming experience.
 See the TR2 Downloads page for details.
 For help running the Macintosh version on newer systems, visit MacRaider.

-Updated versions for PC that require no patching are available for download from GOG.com and Steam.
+An updated version for PC that requires no patching is available for download from Steam.
 The PlayStation Store has versions for PS3 and PSP.
 The Mac App Store has Tomb Raider 2 for Mac OS X, as well as iPhone and iPad, and an Android version was recently released as well.